daslerpc/daslerpc.github.io/_pages/sale.md

 ---
 title: Zu verkaufen
-layout: category
+layout: categories
-taxonomy: Dog
-permalink: /categories/Dog
+permalink: /sale/
 collection: sale
 classes: wide
 ---

-Below is some dog stuff we are selling, new folder.
+Below is some dog stuff we are selling.

 <hr>